 The father’s right to guide, if contradicted, will most definitely lead to a deterioration of family order.
 He directs the wife and children.
 It doesn’t mean a wife cannot have a spiritual director, but if his direction (the spiritual director) goes against the husband about issues then she is to drop the spiritual director.

 Fatherhood and its right to rule cannot be compromised.
 The father’s right is so supreme that even the Pope does not have the right to usurp it (except in sin), nor will Christ Himself contradict him. [….]

 A wife may think: “But I’m right about a certain issue!”
 It is very important to note that obedience is more important than being right [bold type is in the original].
-How many of the saints, so many times, were in the right and their superiors wrong, yet they always were joyfully obedient.

 [Ibid., p.
 167]

 Ok, if obedience is more important than being right, what if a husband wants to take their life’s savings to invest and the wife’s wisdom tells her it will be a mistake and she knows she is right?
 She must be obedient, even if because of his decision they lose their home, cars, everything.
 The family order will still be intact.
 That is far better fruit than rebellion against the husband bringing rebellion into the family, thereby killing it in the war that could result.
 What good will the house be, the cars, etc.?

 [Ibid., p.
 171]

 Apart from the obvious absurdity, that doesn’t need to be highlighted, this kind of "teaching" is especially dangerous in a country like the U.S., where, as everyone knows, there are many para-religious communities that seek to persuade their followers to give them all their possessions.

 In the second part of the book (entitled "Unmasking Satan’s Plans”), is reported the quotation of an interview released by the Baptist pastor H. B. London, who states: